thedeveloperever/optimac/README.md

 Click it and do the following commands:

-cd Downloads/ *or wherever you downloaded the file*

-chmod 777 debloat.sh
+'''
+cd Downloads/macosdebloater-scripts
 ./debloat.sh
+'''

+Replace
+'''Downloads/macosdebloater-scripts
+'''
+with the file you downloaded and where you put it.
 You are all done!
 After it finishes, it will automatically reboot for you.
 You now have a debloated MacOS system!

 # *Features:*